Kinto/kinto/docs/batch.rst

     ]

+:warning:

+    Since the requests bodies are necessarily mappings, posting arbitrary data (*like raw text or binary*)is not supported.

 :note:

-     The responses are not necessarily in the same order of the requests.
+     The responses are in the same order of the requests.

 Pros & Cons